rboston628/THRAIN/README.md

 If you borrow parts of this code, in addition to citing the above in publication, include attribution `borrowed from THRAIN, Reece Boston 2022` in your source code.

 ![image](https://github.com/rboston628/THRAIN/blob/main/documentation/thrain.png)

-## Operating Systems
-THRAIN will only build on macos and linux, explicitly on ubuntu.
-It cannot be built on windows, due to reliance on posix-only i/o functions.
-Science uses unix.
-Consider taking the plunge.